Kofta: History

+The ancient Roman cookbook Apicius included many meatball-type recipes.

 The first appearance of recipes for kofta are in the earliest Arab cookbooks.
 The earliest recipes are for large ground lamb meatballs triple-glazed in a mixture of saffron and egg yolk.
 This glazing method spread to the West, where it is referred to as "gilding" or "endoring".
-Koftas moved to India; according to Alan Davidson, Nargisi Kofta was served at the Mughal court.
+Koftas moved to India; according to Alan Davidson, Nargisi kofta was served at the Mughal court.

 Koftas are found from the Indian subcontinent through Central Asia, the Middle East, the Balkans, and northern Africa.
-Koftas are found in the traditional cuisines of Afghanistan, Albania, Bosnia and Herzegovina, Bulgaria, Georgia, Armenia, Azerbaijan, Greece, India, Iran, Morocco, Pakistan, Romania, Serbia, and Turkey.
-In Turkey it is "a preferred offering at communal gatherings of all kinds", according to Engin Akin.
-In Armenia and Azerbaijan it is, along with dolma, lavash, harissa, kebabs, and pahlava, a dish of "clearly symbolic ethnic significance" often argued over by gastronationalists attempting to claim it as one of their own country's traditional dishes that has been co-opted by the other country.
-Kofta is a popular dish among Assyrian people.
+Koftas are found in the traditional cuisines of Armenia, Afghanistan, Albania, Bosnia and Herzegovina, Bulgaria, Georgia, Lebanon, Palestine, Syria, Egypt, Greece, India, Iran, Morocco, Pakistan, Romania, Serbia, North Macedonia, and Turkey.
+Kofta is also a popular dish among Assyrian people.
+In Turkey, it is "a preferred offering at communal gatherings of all kinds", according to Engin Akın.
+In Armenia and Azerbaijan, it is, along with dolma, lavash, harissa, kebabs, and pahlava, a dish of "clearly symbolic ethnic significance" often argued over by gastronationalists attempting to claim it as one of their own country's traditional dishes that has been co-opted by the other country.

+Cooking methods

+The basic ingredient of koftas is usually meat, but they are known for their versatility.
+There are many different ways to prepare it, like frying, baking, steaming, boiling, or grilling.
+In traditional preparation methods, kofta is kneaded with fine bulgur and meat, and in some Middle Eastern countries it is served with raw meat in the kneaded form.

+Innovative fillings and sizes

+Often added into the kofta mixture are nuts, cheese, or eggs.
+Koftas come in a broad range of shapes and sizes, from oval-shaped egg-sized balls to flatly carved rhombuses in trays, or tennis-ball-sized koftas.